 Each product that we are in the process of developing can be commercialized for two distinct markets, the clinical IVD market and the RUO market.
 To commercialize our future products on the clinical IVD market requires government approval (CE Marking in Europe and/or FDA approval in the U.S.).
 Commercializing our future products on the IVD market means that we intend to sell our future products to be used in hospitals, clinics, etc. for patient diagnosis.
 Commercializing our products on the RUO market means that we intend to sell our future products to medical schools, universities and commercial research and development departments for RUO and not to be used for patient diagnosis.
 The RUO market does not require government approval, however, before any of our products can be sold on the RUO market, they need to successfully complete beta-testing.
 Beta-testing involves providing the products to a few laboratories to identify and correct any problems in the products.
-A suite of NuQ® kits were launched for the RUO market in 2012.
 None of the products that we are currently developing are available on the IVD market.
 The products that the Company is currently developing are described in detail below:

-NuQ® Suite of Epigenetic Cancer Blood Tests
+NuQ[®] Suite of Epigenetic Cancer Blood Tests

-We have developed fifteen epigenetic blood test assays based on our NuQ® technology which is designed to detect the level and structure of nucleosomes in blood.
+We have developed twenty epigenetic NuQ® assays using our Nucleosomics[®] technology which are designed to detect the level and structure of nucleosomes in blood.
 We are in the development stage of our operations and to date, we have no products available for sale on the IVD market.
 Epigenetics is the science of how genes are switched "on" or "off" in the body's cells.
 A major factor controlling the switching "on" and "off" is the structuring of DNA.
-The DNA in every human cell is not a random string but wound around protein complexes in a "beads on a string" structure.
-Each individual "bead" with associated DNA coiled around it is called a nucleosome.
+The DNA in human cells is packaged as protein complexes in a "beads on a string" structure.
+Each individual protein/DNA "bead" is called a nucleosome.
 These nucleosomes then form additional structures with increasingly dense packing, culminating in chromosomes containing hundreds of thousands of nucleosomes.